UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Definition:** Commitments to perform a specific activity daily over a set duration, with CP pledged as a stake.

-- **Purpose:** Provide structured challenges that encourage consistency and dedication, offering rewards upon completion and penalties upon failure.
+- **Purpose:** Provide structured challenges that encourage consistency and dedication, tracking effort investment and reported progress.

 ### 2.4 Todos (TS)